 Holy seems the quarrel

 which is the type of generic support that someone who doesn’t understand or care about football might make when watching the Superbowl with fans of one team.
 Go war.
 Score that…death?
 And if I am right about the specific war, then this was the bloodiest time in Middle Ages Italy, but who cares when we get the French lords pranking Parolles, and Parolles going out in search of a lost drum?
 Parolles’ subplot, which becomes the main focus of the soldiers’ scenes is not part of the original source.
-So either Shakespeare is using these scenes to inject comedy into Helena’s plotline, which is more serious, or there is another part of the transitions in this play.
+So either Shakespeare is using these scenes to inject comedy into Helena’s plotline, which is more serious, or this is another part of the transitions in this play.
 I prefer to explore the second, so I will.

 Bertram says to the Duke of Florence: